CloudVE/mgmt/weekly-meetings-agenda.md

 Gitter channel](https://gitter.im/galaxyproject/FederatedGalaxy?utm_source=share-link&utm_medium=link&utm_campaign=share-link), we'll use the following meeting URL: https://zoom.us/j/3980033400.

+## 2019-04-10
+- Data transfer from cloudlaunch to cloudman
+- Cloudlaunch/plugin interface is poorly defined (the dict data structures are very complex and ill-defined).
+Need to separate them better and allow plugins to be tested standalone.
+- Better tooling for release management (we have multiple libraries to keep in sync. e.g. cloudlaunch, cli, cloudman, djcloudbridge etc).
+Can we release all in bulk when stable?
+- Better way to handle vm_default_username for GCP and Azure.
+Store with image?
+- Support request on being unable to attach EBS volume on AWS.
+Possibly related to device naming and instance type?
+- Milestones for the upcoming week

 ## 2019-04-02
 - Enable rolling updates for celery (preStop signal currently not working as expected: https://github.com/CloudVE/cloudlaunch-helm/blob/a021bc809da17c2c3707a618f84adfe5d8075ab7/cloudlaunch-server/templates/cl-celery-deployment.yaml#L37)
 - Better way to handle vm_default_username for GCP and Azure.
 Store with image?